tamdaz/crygen/README.md

 This library can be used to save time.
 In particular, the frameworks have features for generating code more easily, without having to rewrite everything by hand.

+Also, crygen might be useful to parse documentations and converting into code.

 _Check out the references : https://crystal-lang.org/reference/1.16/syntax_and_semantics/index.html_